picce/pigeoncms/wiki/base/upgrade.md

 Delete `/projects` folder content except your own projects and then copy the updated content from the zip file.

 ###Upgrade database
+**Automatic mode**

+You can go in admin area *Settings* and then check if *Upgrade* button is available in `PigeonCms.Core` section.

+**Manual mode (if automatic mode is not available)**

-Currently you need to run the udate script manually (for example from Sql Server Management Studio).
+You need to run the upgrade scripts manually (for example from Sql Server Management Studio).
-- open `/pgn-admin/installation/sql/updates.sql` file
+- open `/pgn-admin/settings/PigeonCms.Core/updates.xml` file
-- copy the script from the last update date
+- check current db version in `#__dbVersion` table
-- paste in your sql console (for example from Sql Server Management Studio)
+- copy and paste sql in sql console (for example from Sql Server Management Studio)
 - replace all occurencies of table placeholder `#__` with your tables placeholder (for example `pgn_`)
 - run the script